ALEUT/idea-find-in-files-ignoring-whitespaces-plugin/README.md

-# IntelliJ IDEA Legacy Search Logic Plugin
+# IntelliJ IDEA Legacy Find in Files Logic Plugin

 <!-- Plugin description -->
-This plugin adds new action (Search Using Legacy Logic) on top of context menu for selected text for editor and diff.
+This plugin adds new action (Find in Files Using Legacy Logic) on top of context menu for selected text for editor and diff.
 <!-- Plugin description end -->